MarioLisbona/CA-T1A1-workbook/README.md

 ### Definition - **TCP**

   The Transmission Control Protocol facilitates the connection between two hosts to allow the guaranteed transmission of data and packets in the correct order to the receiver.
-(Mozilla) [^15] Its main features are connection control, reliability, flow control and congestion control.(Noction) [^16]
+(MDN) [^15] Its main features are connection control, reliability, flow control and congestion control.(Noction) [^16]

 ### Definition - **HTTP and HTTPS**

   The main features of the Hypertext Transfer Protocol are the client and the server.
 Requests for information are sent by the client, normally a web browser, to the server.
 The server then answers the request by sending back information to the client.
 This is called a response.
 The client (almost) always is the side sending the request.
-And the server will then serve the document requested as a response to the client.(Mozilla) [^17]
+And the server will then serve the document requested as a response to the client.(MDN) [^17]
 Hypertext Transfer Protocol Secure (HTTPS) is the same as HTTP except that it has more security that is provided by an SSL certificate and the SSL protocol.
 SSL stands for Secure Sockets Layer.
 (Javatpoint) [^18]

 ### Definition - **Web Browsers (requests, rendering and developer tools)**

   A web browser is a piece of software that is used to view or access data on the internet.
 It sends requests to web servers for data and once it receives the response, it will render the information as a webpage on the user's device.
 (Wikipedia) [^19]
   Developer tools are software add-ons that are included with a browser to allow web developers to inspect, test and debug their code.
 They work with a few different web technologies including HTML, CSS and JavaScript.
 (Wikipedia) [^20]

 **Explain** how each technology has contributed to the development of client and server communication over the internet *(50 - 150 words for each technology)*.